nervosnetwork/rfcs/rfcs/0042-omnilock/0042-omnilock.md

 allows different modes to be enabled in the same `Omnilock args`.
 The `auth` is used for authentication.
 It is generally with pubkey hash in its content.

-The `Omnilock args` can be empty (with `Omnilock flags` = 0) while the `auth` must be present.
-The functionality of Omnilock script with empty `Omnilock args` is almost the same as traditional [SECP256K1/blake160](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0024-ckb-genesis-script-list/0024-ckb-genesis-script-list.md#secp256k1blake160) lock script.
+The `Omnilock args` can be without mode (with `Omnilock flags` = 0) while the `auth` must be present.
+The functionality of Omnilock script without mode is almost the same as traditional [SECP256K1/blake160](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0024-ckb-genesis-script-list/0024-ckb-genesis-script-list.md#secp256k1blake160) lock script.
 The Omnilock script can be considered as a traditional lock script with additional checking/modes.
 Different modes can be enabled in different scenarios, depending on requirements.